 The application of the pre-standard is less recommended from our point of view, as this standard has been withdrawn and the upper compression of the gasket surface is not considered.

-However, this standard is used by a various German Technical Inspection Agency (TÜV).
+However, this standard is used by various German Technical Inspection Agencies (TÜV).

 Comprehensive detailed calculation of the complex, with all additional calculations for the gasket (e.g. setting of the gasket, tightening of the screws, pressing in the operational / installation and test condition).